Donate to help children in Brazil

 SOS Children's Villages first started working in Brasilia, Porto Alegre and Poá.
 The socioeconomic situation of millions deteriorated as a result of the economic crisis that deeply affected the country for various years.
 In 2003, the organisation started an SOS Family Strengthening Programme, aiming to support young people and children who are at risk of losing the care of their family.

 During its 40 years of existence in Brazil, SOS Children's Villages has built schools, medical centres, and social centres.
-At present, our organisation is supporting Brazilian young people and children in 15 different locations by providing day care, education, medical assistance and vocational training.
+At present, our organisation is supporting Brazilian young people and children in over 20 different locations by providing day care, education, medical assistance and vocational training.
 Children whose family can no longer take care of them can find a loving home in one of the SOS families.

 Website of SOS Children's Villages Brazil